How to Fix a Gurgling Toilet (Step-by-Step Guide to Stop the Noise Fast)

 • You notice sewage smells

-• Water backs up into other fixtures
+• Water starts backing up

 Can a Gurgling Toilet Lead to Bigger Problems?

-Yes and it often does if ignored.
+Yes — and often it does if ignored.

 • Sewer backups